MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPTranslationServiceApplication.md

 ```

 ## DESCRIPTION
-Use the New-SPTranslationServiceApplication cmdlet to provision a new instance of the Machine Translation service on the farm.
+Use the `New-SPTranslationServiceApplication` cmdlet to provision a new instance of the Machine Translation service on the farm.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### -------------EXAMPLE--------------- (SharePoint Server 2013)
+### -------------EXAMPLE---------------
 ```
 C:\PS>New-SPTranslationServiceApplication -Name TranslationService -ApplicationPool "SharePoint Web Services Default" -DatabaseServer Server1 -DatabaseName TranslationServiceDatabase
 ```